 St Mungo's Museum of Religious Life & Art

-Lonely Planet review for St Mungo's Museum of Religious Life & Art
+St Mungo's Museum of Religious Life & Art information

-Set in a reconstruction of the bishop's palace that once stood in the cathedral forecourt, this museum is an audacious attempt to capture the world's major religions in an artistic nutshell.
-A astartling achievement, it presents the similarities and differences of how various religions approach common themes such as birth, marriage and death.
-The attraction is twofold: firstly, impressive art that blurs the lines between religion and culture; and secondly, the opportunity to delve into different faiths, an experience that can be as deep or shallow as you wish.
-There are three galleries, representing religion as art, religious life and, on the top floor, religion in Scotland.
-A Zen garden is outside.
+Set in a reconstruction of the bishop's palace that once stood in the cathedral forecourt, this museum audaciously attempts to capture the world's major religions in an artistic nutshell.
+A startling achievement, it presents the similarities and differences of how various religions approach common themes such as birth, marriage and death.
+The attraction is twofold: firstly, impressive art that blurs the lines between religion and culture; and secondly, the opportunity to delve into different faiths, as deep or shallow as you wish.